The value of (co)design

 Hugged by the building this multifunctional space means there are none of what dominated my old Victorian primary school – stone-cold corridors.
 Where equally Victorian teachers told us heads will roll like ten-pin bowling balls.
 Design is the pragmatic consideration that learners will feel welcome in their own learning environment, and are able to influence and use it as needed.

 We need to understand the issues in order to be able to act.
-In Blackburn we were able to design and deliver a collaborative workshop which de-mystified the topic of climate change and how it relates specifically to their place for attendees, unlocking ideas of how they could act and adapt in ways that work for the community- which went on to be enshrined in their recently lodged Local Place Plan.
+In Blackburn we were able to design and deliver a collaborative workshop which de-mystified the topic of climate change and how it relates specifically to their place for attendees.
+This unlocked ideas of how to act and adapt in ways that work for the community and place- which went on to be enshrined in their recently lodged Local Place Plan.

-Climate change is too big an issue to act on alone and requites co-operation.
-In Stevenston through three collaborative co-design workshops, barriers to delivery which existed between the Local Authority and community groups were broken down when everyone was able to understand they were all on the same page.
+Climate change is too big an issue to act on alone and requires collaboration.
+In Stevenston through three collaborative co-design workshops, barriers to delivery which existed between the Local Authority and community groups were broken down.
+The process enabled everyone to understand they were all on the same page and agree who should be delivering on which projects.
 The co-designed solutions are being acted on now with a community group seeking an asset transfer for a community woodland, and the Local Authority leading on a Coastal Change Adaptation Plan.

 Co-design as the solution

 So really this isn’t about the value of design, it’s the value of co-design.
-Using design to unlock potential, we can transform ideas and capabilities that already existed but were previously unacknowledged, obscured, or ineffectively communicated in a forum that can go onto deliver.
+Using co-design as a catalyst to unlock potential, we can transform ideas and capabilities that already existed but were previously unacknowledged, obscured, or ineffectively communicated in a forum that can go onto deliver.
 That’s quite good value.

 Header image: Youth club climate workshop in Benarty